Criticism of the Oral Law

 What Yeshua` thought of the Oral Law

-The criticisms which Yeshua` voices against ‘The Law’ are not against Torah – the first five books of the Hebrew bible – but against the Oral Law (or “Traditions of the Elders”).
+The criticisms which Yeshua` voices against ‘The Law’ are not against Torah – the first five books of the Hebrew bible – but against the Oral Law (or “Traditions of the Elders” as the ancient Pharisees called it ).
 The Oral Law contains commentary based upon commentary, rabbinical commandment layered upon rabbinical commandment, so much so that many rabbinical decisions are not actually based on Torah but upon other rabbinical decisions.
 Even today, Orthodox rabbis know that the Oral law causes problems for people (e.g. widows, paternal Jews to name but two groups).
 However, they are not willing to lift the burden and return to Torah, because it means admitting the Oral law is unjust.
-Yeshua’ criticised their Pharisaic antecedents for the same inflexibility:
+Yeshua’ saw the oral Law as a burden; he criticised their Pharisaic antecedents for the same inflexibility:

 “You tie up heavy loads, hard to carry, and lay them on people’s shoulders, but you’re not willing to lift a finger to help”.
 (Mt 23:4, Lk 11:46)

 Today, there are some ordinary Jews, especially on the fringes of the Orthodox community, who feel the laws of the Talmud are too intricate and cumbersome.
 They feel it keeps them at a distance from God, and these people end up lost to Christianity.
 Yeshua` also felt that, rather than bringing people to God, the Oral Law kept people away from the kingdom:

 “…you shut the door of God’s kingdom in people’s faces and throw away the key.
 And you neither enter yourselves, nor allow those who wish to enter to go in!”
 (Mt 23:13, Lk11:52).